Do you agree that regardless of your chosen business strategy and organizational culture, the drive for efficiency has always been the common goal?

 Nevertheless, since we do not transparently deal with recovery capacity, we also do not have recovery processes or procedures.
 We might find them implicitly at the departmental level.
 Priority lists, alignment meetings, and “criticalities” are some of the typical constructs that get established.
 At the end-to-end level of an operation, we typically find escalation procedures for “critical” or “system-relevant” problems.
 Usually, you do not find processes in place at the end-to-end level to deal with the day-to-day variations.

 Towards breaking those efficiency plateaus

 That’s why you need to install a process to deal with exceptions that do not follow the native cadence.
 The exception handling process is crucial for two reasons: First of all, to have a procedure to manage the order that deviates from its designed process.
-But even more important is to protect operations from getting pressurized with excessive demand to complete processing steps in shorter than native pace.
-The trick is to isolate capacity to manage exceptions without impacting the standard flow and without losing processing capacity.
+But even more important is to protect operations from getting pressurized with excessive demand to complete processing steps at a shorter than native pace.
+The trick is to isolate the capacity to manage exceptions without impacting the standard flow and without losing processing capacity.
 Individual concepts can be built for departments following their capabilities and constraints.

-Calibrating lead-times with native pace, aligning your product end-to-end lead-time design, protecting your standard operations flow and isolating exception handling.
+Calibrating lead times with native pace, aligning your product end-to-end lead-time design, protecting your standard operations flow, and isolating exception handling.
 That’s the step change to break the plateau.
 Interested to discover more?
 Get in touch!